Flight Review

 Emergency: A distress or urgent situation that requires special handling of an aircraft by ATC.
 By declaring an emergency with ATC, the aircraft becomes a priority.

-Not all malfunctions rise to the level of a true emergency.
+Not all malfunctions rise to the level of an actual emergency.
 Pilots should act in the best interest of safety by exercising PIC authority and declaring an emergency with ATC when the situation calls for it.

 Types of emergencies: